slateci/slate-kubespray-alpha/README.md

 > cat /proc/swaps
 Filename                                Type            Size    Used    Priority
 ```
 * Any node that is intended to run keepalived must have the sysctl setting `net.ipv4.ip_nonlocal_bind=1` configured.
+(TODO: which are the nodes intended to run keepalived?)
 ```
 > sysctl net.ipv4.ip_nonlocal_bind
 net.ipv4.ip_nonlocal_bind = 1
 ```

-## Configuring slate-manager and Kubespray
+## Configuring Manager and Kubespray
-These are all steps to do on the slate-manager.
+These are all steps to do on the manager (i.e slate-mgr in our setup).
 Additional notes and instructions can be found within Kubespray's own docs:
 https://github.com/mrbobbytables/kubespray/blob/master/docs/ansible.md

 Install pip as appropriate to the host OS. e.g. For CentOS